kgb1001001/cloudadoptionpatterns/Cloud-Native-Architecture/README.md

 In this section of our pattern language, we introduce some of the most basic patterns for Cloud-Native development.
 These include:

 + [Microservice Design](Microservice-Design.md) is the root pattern of this section.
 It leads you into a process of discovering your microservices through Domain-Driven and Event-Driven Design.
++ [Service Registry](../Cloud-Native-DevOps/Service-Registry-kyle.md) solves the problem of discovering services when your number of services increases and the complexity of dealing with local and remote services becomes difficult.
 + [Results Cache](Results-Cache.md) is a fundamental technique used to improve the performance of data access in a microservices design especially when microservices are being called repeatedly.
 + [Event Driven Architecture](../Event-Based-Architecture/Event-Driven-Architecture.md) is an important design consideration in building highly performant microservices architectures.
 + [Command Query Responsibility Separation](Command-Query-Responsibility-Separation.md) is a way of handling what happens when your database is separated into several different independent databases by microservices design.